RELIANCE-EOSC/rohub-portal-documentation/docs/ROHub-navigation/RO_contents.md

 ---

-The “Content” section shows the aggregated resources in a research object where the user is enabled to browse and navigate through the resources.
-The resources can also include folders and subfolders.
-When the user selects a resource, its metadata information (e.g. name, description, creation date and time, modification date and time, creators’ name etc.) is displayed at the end of the page along with the annotations added in the ROHub platform for that particular resource.
-From the Content page the user can also create new resources or edit/modify resources and aggregate them to the RO.
+The “Content” section shows the aggregated resources of a research object from where the user can browse and navigate through the resources and the folders or subfolders enclosing them.

-The main section lists the RO contents in a tabular format with the name of the content, details (e.g. denoting number of entries in a folder), creation time and date and creator’s name.
-Additional to the drag and drop functionality, from this page the user can also add additional resources to the RO using the three on-screen functionalities (described in the later section).The home page of the content section also has a drag and drop segment for directly adding resources to the RO.
-Additionally from this page the user has the possibility to navigate through the resources in the RO content.
+## Content Home
+The main page of the content is called the “Home” and contains the resources in columns denoting:
+* Name: Denoting the name of the resource (e.g name of any file or folder or URL)
+* Details: In case of folder the details denote the number of the contents within it and in case of a file it shows the size of the file.
+* Created: This is the date and time of creation of the resources.
+* Creator: It shows the name of the creator of the resource.
+On clicking the username the user profile can be accessed.

+## Navigation of resources
+From the content home the user can browse the various resources and navigate to the various folders and subfolders.
+Once entering a folder the user can see the navigation path from the home page at the top of the table.
+For example if a user enters the biblio folder from the homepage the navigation path will show “home > biblio” to the user.
+## Annotation and Metadate of a resource
+From the content section the user can visualize the metadata and the annotation associated with a specific resource.
+Once a user selects the checkbox alongside a resource from the main resource list, the resource itself and its metadata of the resource can be visible at the bottom of the page.
+The metadata included the resource type, creation mode (local, external etc.), the title and description of the resource, creation and the modification date and time, also there are subsections like “AGENTS” and “SHARE” on the left hand side.
+In the “Agent” section the name of the creator of the resource is shown whereas from the share segment the user can copy the URL of the resource in order to share it as an external link.
+Other functionalities of the share are not present right now.
+Once the user clicks the “Show all annotations” all the annotations associated with the select resource will be visible.
+On clicking each annotation the user can see the semantic relations involving the subject, property and the object along with the annotation id, date of creation and the creator’s name.
+## Creation of resource
+This content section also contains a segment where the user can create resources by uploading internally,simply by dragging and dropping resources or selecting from a local computer.
+While creating a new resource in this process the user has to provide title, description and Resource type along with the selected file.
+The resource gets created in the current directory where the user is present for example inside a folder or a subfolder.

 <p align="center"> <img src="https://box.psnc.pl/f/c676d78739/?raw=1" width="700"> </p>